Updated: Apr 25

 Bears usually pose little threat to humans.
 However, being unprepared can be a mistake.
 If you live in bear country, always be ready for an encounter.

-Much of the Flocking Crew live in black bear country, but a few of us are less than three hours from grizzly bear country.
-If you cracked open our gear box, you would find five to six canisters of bear spray.
+Much of the Flocking Crew (okay, just Zach) live in black bear country, but a few of us (again, Zach) are less than three hours from grizzly bear country.
+If you cracked open our gearbox, you would find five to six canisters of bear spray.
 Why?
 We spend many hundreds of hours each spring, summer, and fall in areas that grizzly bears frequent.
-If the day comes that we have a negative encounter with a bear, we hope to be mentally and physically prepared for that moment.
+If the day comes when we have a negative encounter with a bear, we hope to be mentally and physically prepared for that moment.
 It could save our lives and the bear's life.